 If the cause of the stench is a clogged overflow pipe, you can try pouring a cleaning solution into the drain.
 Some household cleaning products are effective in dissolving the debris that causes clogged bathtubs and sinks.
 One common solution is a mixture of baking soda and vinegar.
 You can also try oxygen bleach.
 Do not use chlorine if your drain connects to a septic system because chlorine will destroy the good bacteria in the septic tank.

-Keep an eye on your drains and sink plumbing and perform preventative maintenance.
-A little vigilance today can help ward off big plumbing problems tomorrow.
+Keep an eye on your drains and sink and perform preventative maintenance.
+A little vigilance today can help ward off big drain cleaning and rootering problems tomorrow.